 React Native-specific configuration settings

 In this area, choose the platform for which the application is intended.
-Depending on your choice, CLion will run the bundler with |

 In this field, type the arguments to be passed to React Native, for example, specify the simulator type through the

 In debugging React Native applications, CLion relies on the Chrome runtime, which is used by React Native itself.
 You can also use DevTools together with CLion.
 When you initiate a debugging session, CLion starts a new Chrome instance and attaches to it.

 In this field, specify the port on which the bundler runs.

 In this field, specify the Node.js interpreter to use.
 If you choose the Project alias, CLion will automatically use the project default interpreter from the Node interpreter field on the Node.js page .

 In most cases, CLion detects the project default interpreter and fills in the field itself.
 You can also choose another configured local interpreter or click and configure a new one.

 In this field, specify the path to react-native-cli.